marina-eckert/Simplified-Relational-Database-Management-System/README.md

-# Simplified-Relational-Database-Management-System
+# Simplified Relational Database Management System in C++
- A simplified Relational Database Management System (RDBMS) using C++ with an emphasis on using the Standard Template Library (STL) and object-oriented programming.
+ A simplified Relational Database Management System (RDBMS) using C++ that provides users with a command-line interface to interact with data stored in tables.
+The system supports basic SQL-like queries, including table creation, deletion, data insertion, updating, deletion, and data retrieval.